 - Intuitive navigation – you can start using it immediately

-- PDF guide explaining all the calculation methods
+- User guide explaining all the calculation methods

 - Works in all versions of Excel

 The calculator can calculate RSI using any of the 3 most common methods.